-The following are a representative sample of some of the tools I might utilize as appropriate to a clinical need as well as definitions of terms we typically use on our website and in our practices of Psychotherapy and Hypnosis.
+The following are a representative sample of some of the tools I might utilize as appropriate to a clinical need, as well as definitions of terms we typically use on our website and in our various practices.
 Many of the terms also appear in the channeled messages from Jeanne and, in fact, the term Big Baby has been given to us through her insights.
-Whenever I speak of shamans or shamanic traditions, I am referring solely to the shamans of ancient Mexico, specifically the knowledge taught to Carlos Castaneda by don Juan Matus.
+Whenever I speak of shamans or shamanic traditions, I am referring solely to the Shamans of Ancient Mexico, specifically the knowledge taught to Carlos Castaneda by don Juan Matus.
 This is the only practice of shamanism that I am personally familiar with, having practiced Tensegrity, the magical passes of this lineage, for many years.

 This is a technique developed by Carl Jung, where one interacts directly with different parts of the self to achieve reconciliation and balance.
 The critical component is a real dialogue between two separate entities, not a dialogue played out alone by the conscious mind.
 Inner child work, ego states, and parts work all utilize this method to consciously access, process, and reconcile, either fragments of the self, or independent parts of a coordinated self.